iter8-tools/iter8/mkdocs/docs/concepts/experimentationstrategies.md

     +--------------------------------+---------+-----------+
     ```

-See [here](/getting-started/quick-start/with-knative/#7-observe-experiment) for an example of using iter8ctl to observe an experiment in realtime.
+See [here](/getting-started/quick-start/with-knative/#7-observe-experiment) for an example of using iter8ctl to observe an experiment in realtime. -->

+[^1]: Objectives correspond to service level objectives or SLOs.
+In Iter8 experiments, objectives are specified in the form of metrics along with acceptable limits on their values.

+[^2]: It is possible to mirror only a certain percentage of the requests instead of all requests.